- Finding, Identifying, and Purchasing Materials

 Purchasing New Library Materials: Harvard Library’s collections support scholarship and teaching across the University’s broad range of academic programs.
 To sustain this level of support, collection development librarians regularly purchase new materials, often considering suggestions from members of the Harvard Community.

 Harvard Library bibliographers, library liaisons, curators, and other collection development librarians are available to discuss information needs and potential acquisitions with faculty and students, including special purchases for course reserves.
 For a contact list, please see Collection Development Librarians by Subjects and Regions, or submit your Purchase Request online.
-For additional information, please contact Dan Hazen, the associate librarian of Harvard College for collection development, at 617-495-0677.
+For additional information, please contact the Office of the Librarian at 617-495-2401.

 Preparing Materials for Consultation by Students

 Creating Deep Links to Full Text: If you've used Citation Linker or the button in an e-Research resource, you now have the deep-link to use in making the connection directly to the full-text for your students.